 Temporary de-sexing can be achieved through injection.
 Permanent de-sexing is achieved through surgery.
-Aurukun Shire Council engages a qualified vet to visit every 3-4 months, and de-sexing of pets is free for residents.
+Aurukun Shire Council engages a qualified vet to visit every two to three months, and de-sexing of pets is free for indigenous residents.

 Parasite control is important not only for the health of pets, but also public health.
 Residents are encouraged to purchase flea and tick collars to discourage fleas and ticks.
 Council officers are able to provide regular chemical treatments for internal and external parasites including worms, fleas, ticks and mange.

 Registration of dogs is required under council regulations.
 Registration fees are as follows:

 - Dogs de-sexed permanently by surgery – FREE